Karen Merzenich

 • If you cook something and it looks or tastes different than you expected, rename it.
 If it’s ugly, preface it with words like “rustic” or “country-style.”
 Like, if you make a horribly misshapen tart, call it a rustic tart and there you go, problem solved.
 (This is a Julia Child trick.)

 • Don’t be intimidated by people who are “professionally trained” in cooking.
-Sometimes those people are bad cooks, while other people are amazing cooks.
+Sometimes those people are bad cooks, while non-trained people are amazing cooks.

 • If it doesn’t taste good, it probably needs more salt or more fat or more of both.